samaysar/dotnet.devfast.collection/docs/netstandard2.1/DevFast.Net.Collection.Implementations.Concurrent.LookUps.FastDictionary_TKey,TValue_.md

 Gets an enumerable collection that contains the [System.Collections.Generic.KeyValuePair&lt;&gt;](https://docs.microsoft.com/en-us/dotnet/api/System.Collections.Generic.KeyValuePair-2 'System.Collections.Generic.KeyValuePair`2') of the dictionary.

-IMPLEMENTATION NOTES: Normally a dictionary is NOT a good choice for enumeration.
-Current implementation returns enumerator that creates a snapshot (thus, consuming space) on a partition at a time.
+IMPLEMENTATION NOTES: Current implementation returns enumerator that creates a snapshot (thus, consuming space) on a partition at a time.
 That said, if one is adding/removing elements concurrently, while enumerating on the collection, it is well possible that lookup may yield [false](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/bool 'https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/bool') or the element is NOT part of the enumerable.
+In order to reduce space complexity, Partition snapshots are created as enumerable visits those.

 ```csharp
 public System.Collections.Generic.IEnumerator<System.Collections.Generic.KeyValuePair<TKey,TValue>> GetEnumerator();